AnantharamanLab/METABOLIC/README.md

 5. "**dbCAN2Hit**" = The dbCAN2 annotation results against all genomes (CAZy numbers and hits).
 For each genome, there are two distinct columns, which show the number of times a CAZy was identified and what ORF(s) represent the protein.
 6. "**MEROPSHit**" = The MEROPS peptidase searching result (MEROPS peptidase numbers and hits).
 For each genome, there are two distinct columns, which show the number of times a peptidase was identified and what ORF(s) represent the protein.

-*In all cases if you scroll down spreadsheet #1 (HMMHitNum) you will see what "Gn00X" colnames refer to (they are based on your fasta file names for the genomes you gave).*
+*In all cases if you scroll down spreadsheet #1 ("HMMHitNum") you will see what "Gn00X" colnames refer to (they are based on your fasta file names for the genomes you gave).*

 - **<a name="faa_collection"></a> Each HMM Profile Hit Amino Acid Sequence Collection (`Each_HMM_Amino_Acid_Sequence/`)**

-A collection of all amino acid sequences extracted from the input genome .faa files that were identified as matches to the custom HMM profiles provided by METABOLIC.
+A collection of all amino acid sequences extracted from the input genome ".faa" files that were identified as matches to the HMM profiles provided by METABOLIC.

 - **<a name="kegg_ident_result"></a> KEGG identifier results (`KEGG_identifier_result/`)**